-If you’re experiencing abnormal menstrual periods or have bleeding after menopause, your doctor may recommend a test called an endometrial biopsy.
+If you’re experiencing abnormal menstrual periods or are bleeding after menopause, your doctor may recommend a test called an endometrial biopsy.

 Performed here at Women’s Health, this test takes only a few minutes.
 It involves removing small tissue samples from the lining of your uterus (the endometrium) which are then examined under a microscope in a lab.